Covington & Burling LLP - The Inside View

 The first stage: recruitment on and off campus

-Covington participates in just over 30 OCI programs and job fairs/consortiums.
-Come spring, prospective candidates can submit a resume, law school transcript, writing sample, and a list of two to three professional references, including a 1L summer employer reference, in addition to the firm’s OCI process.
+Covington participates in over 25 OCI programs and job fairs/consortiums.
+In addition to the firm’s OCI process, prospective candidates can submit a resume, law school transcript, writing sample, and a list of two to three professional references.

 Students will meet with a range of attorneys, both partners and associates, from the offices in which they are applying.
-For those the firm interview outside of the OCI process, there will also be a meeting with one of the firm’s attorneys as a part of an initial screening interview.
+There will be a meeting with one of the firm’s attorneys as a part of an initial screening interview.
 At this stage, the folks at Covington are looking at candidates’ background and strengths to assess their suitability for summer associate positions.
-According to Anthony Catanzaro, senior coordinator of diversity legal recruiting, this includes (but isn’t limited to) academic distinction in law school and undergraduate education: “We also look for students with strong motivation and initiative, the ability to take on responsibility, and enthusiasm for private law practice.
+According to Karema Page, Senior Director of Legal Recruiting, this includes (but isn’t limited to) academic distinction in law school and undergraduate education: “We also look for students with strong motivation and initiative, the ability to take on responsibility, and enthusiasm for private law practice.
 The firm has long been committed to the highest standards of the profession and public service, and we look actively for new lawyers to continue in that tradition.”
-As a general rule, Covington will inform candidates of their decision within 48 hours of the initial interview.

 Callbacks

-Students submit an online questionnaire indicating their practice areas and affinity group interests when scheduling a callback interview.
-Candidates then meet with 4-5 attorneys, including a mix of partners, counsel, and associates, during one-to-one interviews that last around 30 minutes each.
-When possible, students also get to know a junior associate on a more informal basis over lunch or a coffee.
+Students submit an online questionnaire indicating their interests when scheduling a callback interview.
+Candidates then meet with 4 attorneys, including a mix of partners, counsel, and associates, during one-to-one interviews that last around 30 minutes each.

 Summer program